tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/create-or-update-indexer.md

 **Example: Enrichment cache with a managed identity connection**

 This example illustrates the connection string format when using Azure Active Directory for authentication.
 The search service must be [configured to use a managed identity](/azure/search/search-howto-managed-identities-data-sources).
 The identity must have "Storage Blob Data Contributor" permissions so that it can write to the cache.
-The connection string is the unique Resource ID of your storage account, and it must include the container used to store the debug session.
+The connection string is the unique Resource ID of your storage account, and it must include the container used to store the cached enrichment.

 ```json
 {